-Rodney Miles just wanted to spend less time mowing.
+Rodney Miles just wanted to spend less time mowing is yard.
 He owned a home with 3.5 acres in Portland, Ind., and he spent more than 5.5 hours every time he cut the grass.
-He knew a zero-turn mower would cut the time in half (or better), but he wasn’t ready to buy brand new just yet.
+He knew a zero turn mower would cut the time in half or better, but he wasn’t ready to buy brand-new just yet.

-In the fall, he decided to purchase a brand new Grasshopper, and traded his 1822 for a 720K.
-To help pay for the new mower, he started mowing a few yards in town.
+That fall, he traded his used 1822 for a new 720K Grasshopper mower, and to help offset the cost, he started mowing a few yards in town.
 He had no intention of making it a career.

-But that was then, and now 17 years later, Rodney has owned a total of 33 Grasshoppers, employs 10 people at Miles Mowing & Lawn Care and maintains more than 125 acres of commercial and residential landscaping accounts every week.
+But that was then, and now 17 years later, Rodney has owned a total of 33 Grasshopper zero turn mowers, employs 10 people at Miles Mowing & Lawn Care and maintains more than 125 acres of commercial and residential landscaping accounts every week.

 The three Grasshoppers run 10 to 12 hours every day in two shifts, one in the day, and one in the evening.
-The residential accounts are maintained during the day shift when most of the residents are at work or out of the house, while the commercial accounts are taken care of in the evening to when those businesses have slower traffic or are closed.
+The residential accounts are maintained during the day shift when most of the residents are at work or out of the house, while the commercial accounts are tended to in the evening when those businesses have slower traffic or are closed.

 “We have a good system going, and it helps us give our clients the best service we can,” Miles says.
 “In fact, I still mow the very first commercial account I signed almost 17 years ago, and it’s because of our focus on customer service.”

 That’s what sets him apart from his competition: his approach to customer service.
 Miles Mowing & Lawn Care is a full-service landscaping company – he also has a Grasshopper AERA-vator™ coreless lawn aerator that he uses to provide aeration – and Miles tells his employees and his clients that his number one priority is service and client satisfaction.